Research and Development

 British Telecommunications

 Undertake a leading role in engineering one of the world’s most advanced technical infrastructure performance assessment facilities.
 Part of a team of leading specialists rigorously testing the Spine infrastructure for two years under typical and extreme healthcare workloads.
-The co-author of BT Spine’s technical performance specification[1], defining and clarifying detailed success criteria, while also delineating the comprehensive scope of the associated test effort.
+The principal author of BT Spine’s technical performance specification[1], defining and clarifying detailed success criteria, while also delineating the comprehensive scope of the associated test effort.

 Spine handles up to 47 million electronic messages, between 28,000 IT systems across 21,000 care organisations daily.
 It provides access to 65 million summary care records and over 90 million demographic records.
 It securely sends 750,000 e-referral messages and 2 million electronic prescriptions per day and is used by 500,000 NHS health professionals with near 100% availability.
 Health and care IT systems that can integrate with Spine continue to be developed.